May a Minor Form an LLC?

 No Authoritative Answer

 After hours of online research, I found no authoritative answer.
 Some people (including some lawyers) state that a minor may not form an LLC.
 However, they cite no authority supporting this proposition.
 They appear simply to make an assumption to this effect, or they conflate forming a legal entity with entering into a contract.
-(See.)
+(See Contracts with Minors can Lead to Major Problems.)

 Conversely, some lawyers state that yes, a minor may form a corporation.
 However, they, too, fail to cite relevant authority.